How to Make a Timeline in PowerPoint (A Template is Inside)

 After you apply all the elements, the Animation Pane should look like this:

-- Create slides for each Era; e.g., this slide is about the Cenozoic Era.
+- Create slides for all milestones, e.g., this slide is about the Cenozoic Era.

 - Create an action button by going to INSERT > Shapes > Action Buttons.

 - Draw it on the slide and set Hyperlink to: 2.
 Eras of Phanerozoic, which will open the slide with the timeline again.